sapegin/morning.photos/content/about.md

     label: Nenad Severović
 ---

 I’ve been making photos since 2004.
-I can describe myself as ~~an award-losing photographer~~ a passinate amateur.
+I can describe myself as ~~an award-losing photographer~~ a passionate amateur.
 I work full time as a web developer and go out with a camera when I’m not at work and not sleeping.
 I occasionally combine photography with my other hobbies — walking dogs and drinking coffee.

-I love to shoot nature, cities and dogs.
-I equally enjoy making quick snaps with my iPhone, and wating for minute-long exposures with a big camera mounted on a tripod.
-I prefer quiet colors and subtle editing to oversaturated HDR-looking style that is popular on photo sharing sites.
+I love to shoot nature, cities, and dogs.
+I equally enjoy making quick snaps with my iPhone, and waiting for minute-long exposures with a big camera mounted on a tripod.
+I prefer quiet colors and subtle editing to the oversaturated HDR-looking style that is popular on photo-sharing sites.